LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

 by the user to setup and then solve an IVP using the SPRKStep time-stepping module.
-The large majority of these routines merely wrap :ref:`underlying ARKODE functions <ARKODE.Usage.UserCallable>`, and will be deprecated in an upcoming release -- each of these are clearly marked below.
-However, some of these user-callable functions are specific to SPRKStep, and are explained below.
+The large majority of these routines merely wrap :ref:`underlying ARKODE functions <ARKODE.Usage.UserCallable>`, and will be deprecated in an upcoming release -- each of these are clearly marked.
+However, some of these user-callable functions are specific to ERKStep, as explained below.

+As discussed in the main :ref:`ARKODE user-callable function introduction
+<ARKODE.Usage.UserCallable>`, each of ARKODE's time-stepping modules
+clarifies the categories of user-callable functions that it supports.
+SPRKStep supports only the basic set of user-callable functions, and does not support any of the restricted groups (time adaptivity, implicit solvers, etc.).

 .. _ARKODE.Usage.SPRKStep.Initialization: